microchi/GithubArtifactDownloader/README.md

 4.GAD_Runonce=false

     Run Once.
-Default is false)
+Default is false.

 4.GAD_Delay=5

-    Seconds Delay To Launch Download.
-Default is 5)
+    Seconds for delay to launch the download.
+Default is 5.